rcl-identity/docs/index.md

 # Introduction
 **V7.0.0**

-The **RCL Identity** application allows organizations to issue Digital Identities to persons.
+The **RCL Digital Identity** application allows organizations to issue Digital Identities to persons.
 The processes of issuing a Digital Identity include :

 - Identity Enrollment
 - Identity Proofing